Spectacular operatic epic

 ‘Are people born Wicked?
 Or do they have Wickedness thrust upon them?’
 The Wizard of Oz would have us believe the Wicked Witch of the West was born wicked, but Wicked breaks through the walls of L. Frank Baum’s book and the Technicolor musical classic to tell us what really went on in Oz.
 Based on the book by Gregory Maguire, adapted by Winnie Holzman, it makes use of the politics and ups the playfulness to create its own classic: the ultimate musical about friendship, fighting the good fight, and defying the odds – and gravity.

 Wicked is a richly woven tapestry of top-class entertainment, powerful performances, and unforgettable spectacle.
 Wicked is not so much a prelude but an impassioned and political parallel tale that weaves itself effortlessly and perceptively through the loose threads of The Wizard of Oz: from the silver slippers to the Scarecrow, the musical leaves no stone, or song, unturned.
-Continue reading “Reflection: Wicked UK Tour”
+Continue reading “Review: Wicked UK Tour”

 Heartbreakingly, beautifully human

 ‘After great pain, a formal feeling comes –’: what pain – grief, loss, despair – is up for interpretation, poet Emily Dickinson wasn’t explicit, but for anyone who has experienced that fearful, emotional paralysis in the aftermath of pain, it’s undoubtedly true.
 Theatre Ad Infinitum’s tender and infinitely touching Translunar Paradise expresses these feelings without uttering a word.
 As a husband bids goodbye to his wife, their heart-breaking, beautifully human memoir is told through mime, music, and movement as a mask – literally – for his grief.